FWDSEC/burp-auto-gql/README.md

 On October 18th 2022, it will be ready for you to play with.

 ## Debug:
-1. Run Burp using `java -jar -Xmx1g "/Applications/Burp Suite Professional.app/Contents/Resources/app/burpsuite_pro.jar"`
+1. Run Burp using (path is for Mac) `java -jar -Xmx1g "/Applications/Burp Suite Professional.app/Contents/Resources/app/burpsuite_pro.jar"`
 2. Add `pdb.set_trace()` anywhere you want a breakpoint.
 3. Go to Burp > Extender > Add and select burp-ext.py